latolukasz/beeorm-doc/docs/guide/engine.md

 # Engine

-So far you learned how to create `beeorm.ValidatedRegistry` that holds information about all database connections and entities.
+So far you have learned how to create `beeorm.ValidatedRegistry` that holds information about all database connections and entities.
 Now it's time to learn how to create and use a heart of BeeORM - object called `beeorm.Engine`.